5. Managing Files and Sets

 - Cancel — stops the rendering process and deletes the partially rendered file.

 The number of rendering attempts (if there has been more than one) will also be listed in the dialog box.
 If you find that dropouts and restarts keep happening, you should close other running applications to allow more processing power for rendering.
-Please see the chapter on computer audio resources (see Chapter 32) for more tips on improving performance.
+Please see the chapter on computer audio resources (see ‘Computer Audio Resources and Strategies’) for more tips on improving performance.

 A MIDI file contains commands that prompt MIDI compatible synthesizers or instruments, such as Live’s Simpler, to create specific musical output.
 MIDI files are exported by hardware and software MIDI sequencers.
 Importing MIDI files into Live works differently than with samples: MIDI file data is incorporated into the Live Set, and the resulting MIDI clips lose all reference to the original file.
 MIDI files appear with a special icon in the browser.